 At the onset of a migraine episode, a person may have a sensory experience called an aura.
 The sensations may be visual, auditory, or tactile and can include tingling or prickling sensations on the skin.

 Visual auras are the most common type, occurring in more than 90% of people who experience auras during migraine episodes.
-The next most common type of aura involves a pins-and-needles sensation.
+The next most common type is a paresthesia aura, which involves a pins-and-needles sensation.

-Called a paresthesia aura, this sensation travels outward from its origin and generally affects one side of the face or body.
+This sensation travels outward from its origin and may only affect one side of the face or body.
 People may also experience numbness afterward.

 It occurs in people who have previously had chickenpox, which results from the same virus.
 After chickenpox subsides, the virus lies dormant in the body and can reactivate years later, causing shingles.

-Shingles is characterized by a blistering rash.
+Shingles causes a blistering rash.
 This tends to develop on one side of the face or body — including the scalp — and often on a single strip of skin.
-A person may experience itchiness, pain, or tingling on the skin
+A person may experience itchiness, pain, or tingling on the skin days before the rash develops.

 Shingles also causes the following symptoms:

 The nerves relay sensory information from the skin to the brain.
-When this signal is interrupted, people may experience unusual sensations on their skin.
+When something interrupts this signal, people may experience unusual sensations on their skin.

 A tingling sensation can arise when there is pressure on the nerves, such as when a person sits in a position that causes their legs to “fall asleep.”
-This is paresthesia, and it goes away when the pressure on the nerve is relieved.
+This is paresthesia, and it goes away when someone relieves pressure on the nerve.

 A pinched nerve or nerve injury can cause paresthesia that lasts longer or returns frequently.